-The Astrolabe project is located approximately 315 km NW of Whitehorse, and 145 km due south of Dawson City, Yukon, Canada.
+The Sands of Time project is located approximately 305 km NW of Whitehorse, and 150 km due south of Dawson City, Yukon, Canada.
 No year-round roads connect to the project area.
 Access is best achieved by helicopter from Dawson City or Whitehorse.
+Access could be possible by barge from the Yukon River, and then by 4x4 vehicle along exploration roads to the Casino property and adjoining Canadian Creek property.
 An old exploration trail crosses the project area, and an old airstrip, named Polaris, is located adjacent to the project area but is overgrown.
-There is an airstrip at Casino and Boulevard.
+There are airstrips nearby at Casino and Boulevard.